Generalising rate heterogeneity across sites in statistical phylogenetics: Applications

 \section{Applications}

-A controversial issue in evolutionary biology concerns the structure of the \emph{tree of life}, whose phylogeny represents the relationships amongst its three main domains: Bacteria, Archaea and eukaryotes.
-There are two dominant hypotheses for the underlying unrooted topology.
-The classic \emph{three domains hypothesis} of \citet{WKW90} posits that the three domains are \emph{monophyletic}, meaning each has an ancestor that is not shared by the others.
+A controversial issue in evolutionary biology is the deep structure of the \emph{tree of life}, including the relationships among Bacteria, Archaea and eukaryotes, the three main cellular domains.
+The balance of evidence favours endosymbiotic hypotheses for the origin of eukaryotes, involving symbiosis between a bacterial endosymbiont (the mitochondrion) and some kind of host cell \citep[][]{MGZ15}. \citet{WKW90} proposed that this host cell was part of an independently-branching third domain of life, distinct from Archaea and Bacteria.
+This is often referred to as the \emph{three domains hypothesis}.
 On the basis of analyses involving previously unsequenced taxa and more sophisticated evolutionary models \citep[][]{WFCE13}, an alternative view -- the \emph{eocyte hypothesis} -- has gained considerable support over recent years.
-According to this conjecture, the eukaryotes emerge from within a paraphyletic Archaea, meaning the most recent common ancestor of eukaryotes and Archaea was an Archaeon.
+According to this conjecture, the host for the mitochondrial endosymbiont was a fully-fledged Archaeon.
 In addition to uncertainty surrounding the unrooted topology of the tree of life, opinion is also divided on the position of its root.
-Under the two leading hypotheses, the root is either placed on the bacterial branch \citep[][]{GKDTBBMPDO89,IKHOM89} or, with fewer proponents, within the Bacteria \citep[][]{Cav06,LSHS09}.
+Under the two leading hypotheses, it is either placed on the bacterial branch \citep[][]{GKDTBBMPDO89,IKHOM89} or, with fewer proponents, within the Bacteria \citep[][]{Cav06,LSHS09}.